Portugal–United Kingdom relations

 British Prime Minister Boris Johnson with Portuguese Prime Minister António Costa in 10 Downing Street, June 2022.

-Portugal–United Kingdom relations are the bilateral relations relations between Portugal and the United Kingdom.
+Portugal and the United Kingdom maintain bilateral relations.
 The relationship, largely driven by the nations' common interests as maritime countries on the edge of Europe and close to larger continental neighbours, dates back to the Middle Ages in 1373 with the Anglo-Portuguese Alliance.

 Both countries share common membership of the Atlantic Co-operation Pact, the Council of Europe, NATO, the OECD, the OSCE, the United Nations, the World Health Organization, and the World Trade Organization.
 Bilaterally the two countries have the Anglo-Portuguese Alliance, and a Double Taxation Convention.

 History

 John of Gaunt being entertained by John I of Portugal, 14th century.

 The history of the relationship between Portugal and Britain dates back to the Middle Ages.
 England aided Portugal in the Reconquista, and after taking Lisbon in 1147, the first King of Portugal Afonso Henriques made the Englishman Gilbert of Hastings the Bishop of Lisbon.
 In 1373, the Kingdom of England signed the Anglo-Portuguese Alliance, the oldest alliance in the world still in force.
 The alliance was formalised by the Treaty of Windsor in 1386, and in 1387 Philippa of Lancaster, the daughter of John of Gaunt, 1st Duke of Lancaster, was married to John I of Portugal.

 During the late 16th century, England found itself fighting against Spain which at this time was in personal union with Portugal.
 The English Armada was launched as part of this conflict in an attempt to restore Portuguese independence and counter both Spanish and Portuguese military ships which formed the Spanish Armada.

 A further marriage between the Portuguese and English royal families occurred with the Marriage Treaty in 1662 when Charles II of England married Catherine of Braganza, daughter of King John IV of Portugal.
 Her dowry gave Britain Tangiers and Bombay, plus free trade to Portuguese colonies in Brazil and Asia.
 In return Charles raised a brigade of troops to serve in Portugal's Restoration War against Spain.
 Catherine is credited with popularising tea, which is now seen as a key part of British culture.
 In 1703, Portugal joined an alliance of England and the Netherlands in the War of the Spanish Succession against France and Spain.
 That same year, Portugal and England signed the Methuen Treaty.
 In the 18th century, the two nations were allies in the Seven Years' War.